SaberaTalukder/Chen_Institute_DataSAI_for_Neuroscience/07_05_22_day1_overview/README.md

-# Chen_Institute_DataSAI_for_Neuroscience Overview Day
+# Overview Day led by Sabera Talukder and Adi Nair

-#Today we will cover topics like overfitting, regression, ...